Registration, tutoring, advising, and more

 Get involved in the campus community

-Sign up for one of our upcoming undergraduate or graduate virtual information sessions to learn about the many programs we offer.
+Sign up for one of our upcoming online or in-person undergraduate or graduate information sessions to learn about the many programs we offer.

-Free parking is available in the parking garage.
+Free parking for in-person appointments and tours is available in the parking garage.

 Ample parking is available in our secure parking ramp, accessible from Maria and Bates Avenues.

-Metropolitan State and Hennepin Technical College partner in the Law Enforcement Criminal Justice Education Center to instruct all aspects of both fields of study.
+Metropolitan State and Hennepin Technical College partner in the Public Safety and Police Science Center to instruct all aspects of both fields of study.
 The facility has a full range of learning environments and is located in Brooklyn Park on the Hennepin Technical College campus grounds.

 Study areas are located on all campuses.